vermiilion/20220830ResearchRepo/Software Development/Reflective-Journal.md

 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
+I have about 16 tabs open on my browser and all of them are study related tabs.
 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?
+Yes, I'm about to fight my damn Macbook right now because the dock/internet browser stopped responding and after trying everything I could, I had to restart the dock and I lost hours of work.
+This is the second time this has happened this week.
+Thoughts like "This is why I fucking hate computers" went through my head.
+And then I remember that's partially the reason I wanted to take this course in the first place - to have a better relationship with computers and IT.
+From now on, I will commit changes more frequently so less work is lost if the same thing happens again.
+(Although this time, it became unresponsive in the middle of me clicking the 'Commit changes' button.
+Lucky me.)
+I figured it would stress me out even more if I dwelled on the work I lost so I will just count my losses, be grateful that I still remember the gist of what I said, and move on.
 ### What is an IDE?

 ### What did you learn out of the Marshmallow Challenge?